 For some of the brightest stars in pop music's firmament, the revolution starts at home.

-(Except for the headline, this story has not been edited by NDTV staff and is published from a syndicated feed.)
+(c) 2017, The Washington Post(Except for the headline, this story has not been edited by NDTV staff and is published from a syndicated feed.)